jeremiah-c-leary/vhdl-style-guide/docs/instantiation_rules.rst

 This rule checks the component keyword has proper case in component instantiations that use the **component** keyword.

-..
-NOTE:: The default is lowercase.
+Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**

 .. code-block:: vhdl

-   INSTANCE_NAME : COMPONENT ENTITY_NAME
+   instance_name : COMPONENT entity_name

 **Fix**

 .. code-block:: vhdl

-   INSTANCE_NAME : component ENTITY_NAME
+   instance_name : component entity_name

 ..
 NOTE:: This rule is off by default.
    If this rule is desired, then enable this rule and disable instantiation_033.